gward/httplib2/README.md

 Introduction
 ============

-httplib2 is a comprehensive HTTP client library, httplib2.py supports many features left out of other HTTP libraries.
+httplib2 is a comprehensive HTTP client library which supports many features left out of other HTTP libraries.

 ###HTTP and HTTPS